Decolonize Your Practice!

 🔥 Once you apply for the program, you'll be directed to complete a form.

-🔥 If the program is right for you, you'll receive an mail with a payment link to complete your enrollment.
+🔥 If the program is right for you, you'll receive an email within 24 hours with a payment link to complete your enrollment.

 🔥 If the program is not right for you, I'll let you know right away.